MZHI/compound-interest/README.md

 ## What is compound interest

-Referring to the definition from [this](https://www.investopedia.com/terms/c/compoundinterest.asp) resource,
+Referring to the definition from [this](https://www.investopedia.com/terms/c/compoundinterest.asp) resource:
 `Compound interest (or compounding interest) is the interest on a loan or deposit calculated based on both the initial principal and the accumulated interest from previous periods.
 Thought to have originated in 17th-century Italy, compound interest can be thought of as "interest on interest," and will make a sum grow at a faster rate than simple interest, which is calculated only on the principal amount.`

 ## Usage